-- Location: Any beach away from Koh Tui Village, but especially Long Set Beach, Koh Rong
+- Location: Long Set Beach, Koh Rong, Cambodia

 The park was built among Koh Rong’s tallest trees, with one of the platforms an impressive 25 metres off the ground.
 The guides are well-trained and the equipment is properly maintained, making this a fun and safe family-friendly activity.
 Read More...

 - Opening Hours: Daily from 10am to 6pm

 - Tel: +855 16 839 993

-Koh Rong’s largest waterfall is still a relatively small one, but it is certainly picturesque.
+Koh Rong’s largest waterfall is still a relatively small one, but it's certainly picturesque.
 Best seen during or just after the rainy season, a sheet of water tumbles about 4 metres down into a rocky plunge pool.

-The concept is very simple.
+The concept of the Koh Rong Blob Jump is very simple.
 You sit on one end of a giant inflatable blob and one or two people jump onto the other end from platforms either 4 or 6 metres up.
 Physics does the rest and you get thrown high into the air, only to come splashing down into the crystal-clear seas around Koh Rong.